Amario Cozier-Duberry: Style of play

 Growing up, Cozier-Duberry admired Arjen Robben, mainly because of his "wand of a left foot", and "unstoppable cut-inside move".
 He is touted to play like Bukayo Saka, a Hale End graduate, and Moussa Diaby, a prolific winger for Aston Villa.

-Former Arsenal Under-18 coach Jack Wilshere describes him to be, "in some moments, he's (Cozier-Duberry) unplayable.
+Former Arsenal Under-18 coach Jack Wilshere said in 2023: "In some moments, he's (Cozier-Duberry) unplayable.
 You give him the ball, and he can make things happen."